ufal/npfl138/tasks/cnn_manual.md

 These shapes are consistent with the course slides, but are different from the native PyTorch format.

-Of course, you cannot use any PyTorch convolutional operation (including `fold` and `unfold`; instead, implement the forward and backward pass using matrix multiplication and other operations), nor the `.backward()` for gradient computation.
+Of course, you cannot use any PyTorch convolutional operation (including `torch.nn.{Fold/Unfold}` and `torch.nn.functional.{fold/unfold}`) nor the `.backward()` for gradient computation.
+Instead, implement convolution and gradient computations using matrix multiplication and other basic operations (element-wise multiplication, summation, etc; if you want, you can read about `torch.einsum`).

 To make debugging easier, the template supports a `--verify` option, which allows comparing the forward pass and the three gradients you compute in the